Scouts (Australia): Patrol organisation

 The Scout Unit is usually composed of several adult leaders, and several patrols of approximately six children.
 The leader of a patrol is called a Patrol Leader, an older scout in the unit.
 Second in command of a patrol is an Assistant Patrol Leader.
 There may also be a Unit Leader, an older, more experienced member who is not tied to a patrol, but oversees the entire unit and supports the Patrol Leaders.
 Each week the patrols take turns to be in charge of some of the unit's activities, such as selecting some of the games to play, and running activities.
 Each patrol wears a distinctive colour band on their scarf, choosing from red, yellow, green, orange, blue, black, white, grey, tan, and purple.

 Unit councils

-The Unit Council is an informal meeting of Leaders, Unit Leader and the Patrol Leaders, and often Assistant Patrol Leaders (although any member of the patrol can be invited), to discuss things such as schedules for the following term, what activities or camp were liked or disliked during the term, and what the patrol would like to try in the future.
+The Unit Council is an informal meeting of Leaders, Unit Leader and the Patrol Leaders, and often Assistant Patrol Leaders (although any member of the patrol can be invited), to discuss things such as schedules for the following term, what activities or camp were liked or disliked during the term, and badgework of other Scouts.
 At this age, the Scouts do much more of the planning and running of activities than in Cubs, and will often run sections of their meetings themselves.
 The Adult Leaders assist the youth when they organise and run activities, and often take the responsibility for organising larger events like camps.